-Life Cycle Assessment
+Cotton Life Cycle Assessment

 The U.S. and Australian cotton industries prioritize sustainability strategies and practices based on scientific data.
-To understand the full environmental impacts of a textile product requires a large amount of research and data analysis.
-Life Cycle Assessments (LCAs) create a framework in which to measure and analyze potential environmental impacts from raw material extraction to product disposal.
+Understanding the full range of a textile’s environmental impacts requires the rigorous research and data analysis that goes into a cotton Life Cycle Assessment (LCA).
+An LCA creates a framework in which to measure and analyze potential environmental impacts from raw material extraction to product disposal.

 In 2010, the Cotton Foundation performed the most comprehensive Life Cycle Assessment of cotton clothing ever attempted.
 In 2016, they updated and expanded the previous cotton LCA to provide the most detailed and current global data for the sustainability community and sourcing professionals.

 Through this LCA, cotton supply chains can identify key environmental impact areas and implement benchmarking to measure future progress.
 Findings also continue to guide how the Cotton LEADS℠ founders invest in research and development.